Does the hijacking of words by political forces tell us something interesting about the nature of language and meaning?

 Lakoff disagrees; he insists that there is no ‘enlightenment reason’.
 Your brain operates along particular patterns automatically and you can’t control these subconscious processes.
 All discussion is framed, period.

 In the end, Ken, John and Lakoff agree that understanding framing is vital to understanding political rhetoric, and they agree to disagree about the extent to which our conscious thoughts are controlled by our unconscious.

-- Zoe Corneli the Roving Philosophical Reporter (Seek to 4:26): It’s all about message, mechanics and money--Zoe speaks with a political consultant about winning votes and getting elected.
+- Roving Philosophical Reporter (Seek to 4:26): It’s all about message, mechanics and money -- Zoe Corneli speaks with a political consultant about winning votes and getting elected.